The Do’s And Don’ts Of Choosing Insulation For Your Loft

 • If you have a water tank or boiler in the loft, make sure that the insulation is not blocking the vents.

-• Make sure you choose an installer registered with one of the main loft insulation bodies (such as KIWA, CIGA or NIA)
+• Make sure you choose an installer registered with one of the main loft insulation bodies (such as KIWA, CIGA, or NIA).

 • Check what guarantees are included in the installation if you are using a professional installer.
 Here at the Eco Providers we use Qualitymark (GDGC) for our guarantees.